kylejones200/our_table/content/recipes/minty-marshmallow-stuffed-chocolate-cookies.md

 image: "https://images.unsplash.com/photo-1651840481356-776b3f6cceab?crop=entropy&cs=tinysrgb&fit=max&fm=jpg&ixid=M3w3OTQ5MzV8MHwxfHNlYXJjaHwxfHxtaW50eSUyMG1hcnNobWFsbG93LXN0dWZmZWQlMjBjaG9jb2xhdGUlMjBjb29raWVzJTIwZm9vZHxlbnwxfDB8fHwxNzU1ODA0NTgzfDA&ixlib=rb-4.1.0&q=80&w=1080"

 image_credit: "Photo by Jane Sh on Unsplash"
----
-{{< recipe-image >}}

-Fudgy frosting ---"
-  - "2 cups confectioners' sugar"
-  - "1/4 cup cocoa powder"
-  - "4 Tbsp (1/2 stick) unsalted butter, melted and cooled"
-  - "1/4 cup milk"
-  - "1/4 tsp pure vanilla extract"
 steps:
-  - "Garnish: chopped chocolate mints (like Andes) or mini-chocolate chips"
-  - "Preheat oven to 375 degrees.
-In a medium bowl, whisk together flour, cocoa powder, baking soda, and salt; set aside.
-Cream butter and sugar until light and fluffy, about 2 minutes.
-Add egg, milk, and extracts, and beat until well combined.
-Add reserved flour mixture; mix on low speed until combined."
+  - "Preheat oven to 375°F. Whisk flour, cocoa, baking soda, and salt together in a medium bowl.
+In a separate bowl cream butter and sugar until light, about 2 minutes.
+Beat in the egg, milk, vanilla, and peppermint extract until smooth.
+Mix in the dry ingredients on low speed just until combined."
-  - "Drop dough by rounded Tbsp onto ungreased baking sheets, about 2 inches apart.
-Bake until cookies begin to spread and become firm, about 7 minutes."
+  - "Drop rounded tablespoons of dough onto ungreased baking sheets, spacing about 2 inches apart.
+Bake 7 minutes, until cookies spread and edges look set."
-  - "Remove baking sheets from oven, and place a marshmallow in the center of each cookie, pressing down slightly.
-Return to oven, and continue baking until marshmallows begins to melt, 2 to 3 minutes.
-Remove from oven and press down on marshmallows to flatten.
-(See picture…this is after I pushed down to flatten a bit.)
-Transfer cookies to a wire rack to cool completely before frosting.
-To make the frosting, sift confectioners sugar and cocoa into a medium bowl.
-Use an electric mixer to stir in butter.
-Add milk and vanilla, and beat until well-combined."
+  - "Remove the sheets from the oven and press a marshmallow into the center of each cookie.
+Return to the oven for 2 to 3 minutes, until the marshmallows puff.
+Gently flatten each marshmallow with the back of a spoon.
+Transfer cookies to a rack and cool completely."
-  - "Spread frosting over each marshmallow, starting in the center and continuing outward until marshmallow is covered."
+  - "For the frosting, sift confectioners' sugar and cocoa into a bowl.
+Using a mixer, blend in the melted butter.
+Add milk and vanilla and beat until glossy and spreadable."
-  - "Garnish with chopped chocolate mints or mini chocolate chips. note: Store covered in the fridge.
-I think these are even better on the second and third day!"
+  - "Spread frosting over each marshmallow, covering it completely.
+Garnish with chopped chocolate mints or mini chocolate chips if desired.
+Store covered and chilled."
-notes: "If you can't find the chocolate mint marshmallows, any of the holiday flavors will do."
 ---
 {{< recipe-meta >}}

 {{< ingredients >}}

 {{< steps >}}

+{{< recipe-image >}}